sayo-hs/blog/docs/_posts/2025-05-14-heftia-rev-part-1-1.markdown

 * **Compatibility Problems with the `UnliftIO`**

-  Inability to support algebraic effects (delimited continuations) due to tight reliance on `MonadUnliftIO`
+  Inability to support algebraic effects (delimited continuations) due to tight reliance on `MonadUnliftIO`[^3]

 * **Semantic Soundness**

-  Unsound semantics that occur when combining higher-order effects with algebraic effects (delimited continuations) in existing effect libraries
+  Controversial behaviors that occur when combining higher-order effects with algebraic effects (delimited continuations) in existing effect libraries[^2]

 * **Interoperability**